arviz-devs/ArviZ.jl/docs/src/quickstart.md

 ```

 ### Additional information in Turing.jl
 Turing.jl is slightly different in the way it handles statistics and other properties, e.g. prior and predictive posterior.
-Instead of keeping track of such during inference, Turing.jl instead allows the user to compute these as separate, mostly post-processing, steps.
+Instead of keeping track of these during inference, Turing.jl instead allows the user to compute these as separate, mostly post-processing, steps.

-To sample from the prior, ones simple calls `sample` but with the `Prior` sampler:
+To sample from the prior, one simply calls `sample` but with the `Prior` sampler:
 ```@example quickstart
-# Sample from prior
 prior = sample(param_mod, Prior(), nsamples)
 ```
 Obtaining the predictive posterior is a matter of first instantiating a "predictive model", i.e. a `Model` but with the observations set to `missing`, and then call `predict` on the predictive model and the inferred posterior: